 - Using a hand mixer or electric stand mixer, beat together the butter and cream cheese.

-- Next, slowly add the confectioners sugar.
+- Next, slowly add the powdered sugar.

 Some of the powdered sugar might make it into the bowl.